domschrei/mallob/README.md

 ## Prerequisites

 Note that we only support Linux as an operating system.
-(Some people have been successfully developing and experimenting with Mallob within the WSL.)
+(Some people have been developing and experimenting with Mallob within the WSL, but there seem to be issues related to inotify.)

 * CMake ≥ 3.11.4
 * Open MPI (or another MPI implementation)